Penistone Street Views

 Park Ave and High Street

-First two are Park Avenue.
-The small obelisk in the middle picture marks the position of a typical fire hydrant with a Large 'H' on a yellow background.
+The first two pictures are of Park Avenue on a cold winter's day.
+The small obelisk in the middle picture marks a typical fire hydrant with its Large 'H' on a yellow background.
 The actual hydrant is hidden under a steel plate in the pavement.
 Most phone wires are underground too in the UK but you will sometimes see a wooden 'telegraph pole' like this one.

-Top-right is a dull and wet August 2008 day and the picture was taken from the top of Ward Street, looking down the high street towards the church.
-It is surprising how much it drops down a small hill here.
-You notice it when riding a bike the other way.
-Bottom-left is looking from more or less from the same place but zoomed out more.
-The nearest house was the old doctor's surgery (Dr. Masser's).
-Bottom-middle is again from the top of Ward Street but looking in the other direction towards what had been Wiseman's grocers for more than a century.
-It has changed hands twice since then.
-In fact, they still sell wines and those lovely tubs of Yorkshire ice cream but they are mostly a sandwich shop now.
+The top-right picture is a dull and wet August 2008 day viewed from the top of Ward Street.
+It looks down High Street towards the church.
+It is surprising how much the road descends down a small hill here but you do notice it when riding a bike.
+Bottom-left is looking from more or less from the same place but is zoomed out more.
+The prominent house was the doctor's Dr. Masser's old surgery.

 Park AvePark AveWet High St.